WarwickMasson/wmasson-hakyll/posts/2013-01-06-memoizing-in-python.md

 memoize_f = memoizer(f)
 ~~~~~

 This is a cleaner solution.
 When we want to get the value of f(x) we can call memoize_f.lookup(x).
-This is somewhat inelegent, ideally we should just have memoize_f
+This is somewhat inelegant, ideally we should just have memoize_f
 be a function itself.

 ~~~~~{.python}